Alternatives to Minimally invasive spinal surgery procedures

 - In posterior lumbar fusion, minimally invasive surgery transforaminal lumbar interbody fusion (TLIF) had significantly reduced 2-year societal cost, fewer medical complications, reduced time to return to work, and improved short-term Oswestry Disability Index scores at the cost of higher revision rates, higher readmission rates, and more than twice the amount of intraoperative fluoroscopy.

 - The highest levels of evidence do not support minimally invasive surgery over open surgery for cervical or lumbar disc herniation.
 However, minimally invasive surgery transforaminal lumbar interbody fusion demonstrates advantages along with higher revision/readmission rates.

-In research from August 2017 appearing in the British journal of neurosurgery:
+In research from August 2017 appearing in the British Journal of Neurosurgery, surgeons said this: